Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding: Experiment

 \subsection{Effectiveness of Query Adaptation}

 We then evaluate the effectiveness of our proposed query adaption method.
-To compare, we design two baselines: "Instance Embedding" means that we only consider categories belonging to each training image.
-This limited the usage of category embedding to image level, where categories from different images are not interactive with each other; "Global Embedding" means we consider the categories from all datasets.
+To compare, we design two baselines: ``Instance Sampling'' means only considering categories belonging to each training image.
+This limits the usage of category embedding to image level, where categories from different images are not interacted with each other; ``Global Sampling'' means we consider the categories from all datasets.
 This allows all categories in different datasets to interact with each other.
-As shown in Table \ref{tab:adaptation}, it is clear to see that query adaption is the key to effective multi-dataset training.
-If we replace it with "Global Embedding", the performances of both separate and joint training drop significantly due to the negative interfering between different datasets.
-Finally, our "Query Adaptation" samples the category names according to the source dataset of each training image specifically to improve performance.
+As shown in Table \ref{tab:adaptation}, query adaption is the key to effective multi-dataset training.
+With ``Global Sampling'', separate and joint training drops significantly due to the negative interfering between different datasets.
+Finally, our dataset-aware query can support ``Dataset-aware Sampling'', which samples category names according to the source dataset of each training image specifically to improve performance.

-In addition, we also conduct an ablation on utilizing different numbers of adapted queries during training.
-As shown in Table \ref{tab:query}, it is obvious to see that more adapted queries further enlarge the performance gains from multiple dataset joint training compared to separate training.
+In addition, we also conduct an ablation on utilizing different numbers of adapted queries.
+As shown in Table~\ref{tab:query}, it is obvious that more adapted queries further enlarge the performance gains from joint training compared to separate training.
+To further verify the generalization capability of our adapted queries, we conduct the cross dataset evaluation by evaluating on five datasets out of the training set as shown in Table~\ref{tab:cross_eval}.
+Our models, especially the joint-training model, obtain non-trivial performance.
 Overall, above ablation studies well justify the effectiveness of our query adaptation.